-Small girl looks outside of her window at homeWe'll be launching the family edition of the Contemplative Toolkit soon and Come and See this year includes a whole suite of family resources.
+The family edition of the Contemplative Toolkit is now available, and Come and See includes a whole suite of family resources each year.

 Check out our handy guide for the six ways of noticing and acknowledging God in everyday family life and activity and explore the resources available in the Children, Young People and Families section.